jambonz/next-static-site/markdown/docs/supporting-articles/custom-speech-stt.md

 ### Stop control message

 jambonz sends a "stop" message when it is time to stop speech recognition.

+jambonz does **not** close the socket after sending this control message.
+This is to allow your speech recognizer to return a final transcript, if necessary.
+So when receiving the `stop` control message, you should do what is necessary to close and clean up the speech recognition service you are using, return a final transcript if any, and then close the websocket with a normal close.

 | property | type | description  |
 | ---------|-------------| -----|